 Watford

 § This page gives an overview of the Watford local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Watford is a Hertfordshire town with a strong urban character, cultural venues, and surrounding green spaces.
 The town centre features shopping districts, the Palace Theatre, and the Watford Colosseum concert venue.
 Cassiobury Park provides one of the largest green spaces in Hertfordshire, with woodlands and canalside walks.
 The River Colne and Grand Union Canal add to the town’s landscape, while nearby Warner Bros.
 Studio Tour London draws visitors with its film-making heritage.
 Watford’s blend of busy urban centre, historic churches, and surrounding countryside creates a lively and diverse character.

-The administrative boundary of Watford can be viewed on OpenStreetMap: District Boundary of Watford.
+The administrative boundary of Watford can also be viewed on OpenStreetMap: District Boundary of Watford.

 Key Facts about Watford